 A car parked in the 5200 block of Old Orchard Road was reported stolen on Oct.
 14.

 A man reported his credit card stolen after dinning at Popeye’s Restaurant in Morton Grove on Oct.
 14. According to the report, the victim believes he was never given back his credit card after purchasing his meal.
-He soon learned that several charges were made on his card later that day, including a $278 purchase at Macy’s in Old Orchard and a $186 purchase at Victoria Secret’s in Skokie.
+He soon learned that several charges were made on his card later that day, including a $278 purchase at n Old Orchard and a $186 purchase at in Skokie.